wing5wong/artisan-whs-static/source/_courses/PEH0.md

 Students are given the opportunity to develop core movement skills and understanding of attacking and defensive strategies through a variety of modified games, activities and sports.
 During Health lessons, students will enhance their knowledge of relationships, nutrition, drug/alcohol issues and decision making.

-Students have 2 PE and 2 Health per week.
+Students have 2 PE classes and 2 Health classes per week.

 - - -